 Here is a sample of types of criteria for awardees (not all criteria are necessary for award eligibility):

 - Academic performance (including GMAT scores for MAcc applicants)

 - Financial need (make sure to read about the multiple ways to demonstrate need below)

 - Working to put self through school

 - Enrolled as a direct admit student in the Lundquist College of Business

 Scholarship awards typically range between $1,000 and $10,000, depending upon available funding.

 MAcc GE Applicants

-Master of Accounting Graduate Employee applicants (if you applied by the 2/15/2020 deadline) do not need to complete this application.
+Master of Accounting graduate employee applicants (if you applied by the deadline for that application) do not need to complete this application.
 You will be automatically considered for scholarships.